I'm a provider

 Please wait while you are redirected.

 Keratoconus is a progressive bilateral dystrophy that is characterized by paracentral steepening and stromal thinning that impairs visual acuity.
 Initial treatment often consists of hard contact lenses.
-A penetrating keratoplasty (i.e., corneal grafting) is the next line of treatment in those patients who develop intolerance to contact lenses.
-While visual acuity is typically improved with a keratoplasty, perioperative complications is an associated risk, long-term topical steroid use is required, and endothelial cell loss occurs over time, which is a particular concern in younger patients.
+A penetrating keratoplasty (i.e., corneal grafting) was traditionally considered the next line of treatment in patients who developed intolerance to contact lenses.
+While visual acuity is typically improved with penetrating keratoplasty, perioperative complications are an associated risk; long-term topical steroid use is required; and endothelial cell loss occurs over time, which is a particular concern in younger patients.
 As an alternative, a variety of keratorefractive procedures have been attempted, broadly divided into subtractive and additive techniques.
-Subtractive techniques include photorefractive keratectomy or LASIK, but in general results of these techniques have been poor.
-Implantation of intrastromal corneal ring segments represents an additive technique in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.
-This technique has primarily been investigated in patients in whom the cornea has remained transparent and who are intolerant of contact lenses.
+Subtractive techniques include photorefractive keratectomy or laser in situ keratomileusis (LASIK), although generally, results of these techniques have been poor.
+In deep anterior lamellar keratoplasty, pathologic corneal stromal tissue is selectively removed to the level of the Descemet membrane, followed by transplantation of a donor graft.
+Implantation of intrastromal corneal ring segments represents an additive technique, in which the implants are intended to reinforce the cornea, prevent further deterioration, and potentially obviate the need for a penetrating keratoplasty.

-In 1999, INTACS were approved through a premarket approval process (PMA) for the following labeled indication:
+In 1999, Intacs (KeraVision, now Addition Technology) was approved by FDA through the premarket approval process (PMA) for the following labeled indication:

 “The KeraVision Intacs are intended for the reduction or elimination of mild myopia (-1.00 to -3.00 diopters spherical equivalent at the spectacle plane) in patients:

-In 2004, INTACS received an additional FDA approval through the Humanitarian Device Exemption (HDE) process for the following indication:
+In 2004, Intacs received additional FDA approval through the Humanitarian Device Exemption (HDE) process for the following indication:

-Note: The humanitarian device exemption (HDE) does not require the manufacturer to provide data confirming the efficacy of the device, but rather data supporting its “probable” benefit.
-The HDE process is available for devices treating conditions that affect less than 4,000 Americans per year.
+Note: The humanitarian device exemption (HDE) does not require manufacturers to provide data confirming the efficacy of a device, but rather data supporting its “probable” benefit.
+The HDE process is available for devices treating conditions that affect fewer than 4,000 Americans per year.

 POLICYImplantation of intrastromal corneal ring segments may be considered medically necessary for the treatment of keratoconus in patients 21 years of age or older who meet the following criteria: